 It’s just as important to control rodent infestations in workplaces as it is in the home, especially if the commercial enterprise is one where food is stored or prepared.

 If a Geelong restaurant or commercial enterprise that handles food becomes infested with rats or mice, they will face Health Department prosecution and their reputation will suffer severely, so control and treatment of rodent infestations are crucial.

-Rats don’t just go where the breeze takes them, they go where there are food and shelter and there are certain situations and layouts in and on properties that make the its life much easier.
+Rats don’t just go where the breeze takes them, they go where there is food and shelter.
+There are certain situations and layouts in and on properties that make its life much easier.

 Mice will move in if your home or workplace is appealing to them so it’s best to make sure your home or commercial enterprise is not open to a rodent infestation.
 Rats and mice are naturals when it comes to Olympic-level leaps, climbs, and bounds; they’re top acrobats and contortionists and can flatten their bodies and squeeze through the tightest spaces possible.

 At Acacia Pest Control our skilled exterminators can smell a rat a mile away, so if you have a rodent infestation, don’t wait until the problem gets so bad that your home, building or businesses are damaged.

-Call us, and we’ll send an exterminator to identify the rodent pest, apply treatment, removal and rat control techniques.
+Call us, and we’ll send an exterminator to identify the rodent pest, apply treatment, removal and rodent control techniques.
 We can also advise you on rat control measures you can take to help keep the mouse problem at bay between exterminator pest checks.

 Common rodents in Geelong homes and commercial properties

 - Norway rat – Rattus norvegicus: also known as sewer, brown, and wharf rat.
 This stocky blunt-nosed rat is slightly larger than the roof rat.
 It makes burrows, has small close-set ears, a tail shorter than the head and body combined.

 - Roof rat – Rattus rattus: also known as ship rat and black rat – it has a slender body and a tail as long as the body and head combined.